logo

 Proof

-The set of real numbers R\mathbb{R} is not a countable set, which is shown by the absence of a ‘one-to-one correspondence’ between the set of real numbers and any countable set.
-This demonstrates that there is no one-to-one correspondence between the set of natural numbers and the open interval (0,1)(0,1), which can be obtained as a corollary.
+The set of real numbers $\mathbb{R}$ is not a countable set, and this is shown through the fact that no ‘one-to-one correspondence’ exists between the set of real numbers and any countable set.
+This can be obtained by showing that no one-to-one correspondence exists between the set of natural numbers and the open interval $(0,1)$, and then as its corollary.

-Cantor proved this in an astonishing method, which remained as an achievement named ‘diagonal argument’.
-Regardless of the result, it’s a proof that can be appreciated for its beauty alone, so even if it doesn’t make sense after reading it a few times, keep reading until it does.
+Cantor proved this in an astonishing way, and this method remained as Cantor’s achievement together with the name ‘diagonal argument’.
+Regardless of the result, it is a proof whose beauty can be appreciated in itself, so even if you do not understand it after reading it a few times, keep reading until you do.

 Proof